laminas/laminas-cli/docs/book/command-params.md

 We ship several standard input parameter types for use in your applications.
 All parameters require the parameter name as the initial argument, and additional arguments as specified below.

+All parameter types EXCEPT the `BoolParam` allow you to specify `InputOption::VALUE_IS_ARRAY` as part of the option mode.

 ### BoolParam